From Up On Poppy Hill

 It was a timely question as this is one of the central themes of From Up On Poppy Hill in the guise of the old French school building that Shun and his friends are squatting in that is scheduled to be demolished.
 The debate is between the students is split into two camps: one group of students believe the building should be destroyed to make way for a new and modern building while the second group believes in embracing preserving the past traditions.
 This was the argument of the nation in 1963 before the Olympics and represented here with students who just happen to be the first generation of children born towards the end of WWII.

-One of the main issues that many people had with this film was Goro Miyazaki directing the film, especially in light of his first feature length film, Tales of Earthsea.
-Tales Of Earthsea was not a highlight of the Ghibli cannon and most of the criticism of the film was directed to Goro Miyazaki.
+One of the main issues that many people had with this film was Goro Miyazaki directing the film, especially in light of his first feature-length film, Tales of Earthsea.
+Tales Of Earthsea was not a highlight of the Ghibli canon and most of the criticism of the film was directed to Goro Miyazaki.
 My criticisms of the film include: the tone of the film never being fully established, the rhythm of the film does not push the film along and the lack of detail in the animation itself.
 The music, which is important aspect of all Ghibli films, did not drive the film along as well.

 From Up On Poppy Hill does not have any of those issues that were prevalent in Earthsea.
 Poppy Hill was an energized film lead along by a wonderful Jazz music score, which I believe is a first for a Ghibli Film.
 The Jazz music gave the film a youthful energy and fun vibe that pushed the film along at a great rhythm.